Skip to content

 Default tag purging

-ibexa/http-cache uses Repository API event subscribers to listen to events emitted on Repository operations, and depending on the operation triggers expiry on a specific tag or set of tags.
+ibexa/http-cache uses repository API event subscribers to listen to events emitted on repository operations, and depending on the operation triggers expiry on a specific tag or set of tags.
 All event subscribers can be found in http-cache/src/lib/EventSubscriber/CachePurge.

 Tags purged on publish event

-Below is an example of a Content structure.
-The tags which the content view controller adds to each location are also listed
+Below is an example of a content structure.
+The tags which the content view controller adds to each location are also listed:

 1